Overview: Tag routing (Console)

 After tag routing is determined, the system proceeds by delivering the interaction based on the queue’s tag routing setting.

-Step 3: Edify checks for required tags
+Step 3: System checks for required tags

 Once the system determines if tag routing is enabled for the queue, it then determines if there are required tags configured for the queue or not.